uri-library-data-services/iassist-preview/content/blog/title-canadian-census-and-privacyhistorically-speaking-census-represents-us.md

 In Canada, census releases are no dreary catalogue of numbers.
 They spark debate and fuel conversation about the country.
-Statistics Canada has released the results of the 2006 census on marital status, families and housing, and we\'re at it again.
+Statistics Canada has released the results of the 2006 census on marital status, families and housing, and we're at it again.
 So important is the census that we debate not only its findings, but also access to its content.
 The latter debate, decades old, has resurfaced again in 2007.
 Let me explain why.

 The census is the only complete inventory of our population, an indispensable historical record of the Canadian people.
-It\'s critical to genealogy, our most popular form of history.
+It's critical to genealogy, our most popular form of history.
 Of all visitors to our national archives today, half are doing genealogical research.
 If you had ancestors in Canada in 1901 or 1911, you can find them in the